timray674/website-content/post/lab/solve-javascript-fatigue/index.md

 ## You don't have any obligation to know everything.
 Find your balance.

 While it might sound from reading your Twitter feed, **no one knows all the things**.
 There's no way one can learn all the stuff that's going on in frontend development.
 This is a lifetime school.
-There's absolutely now way to graduate.
+There's absolutely no way to graduate.

 ## Pick tech with user-friendly documentation